US STOCKS-Wall Street builds on rally while Apple shines

 By Noel Randewich

-Feb 15 (Reuters) - Wall Street surged on Thursday and was on track to end higher for a fifth straight session, led by Apple and other technology stocks as investors shrugged off recent inflation worries that threw the market into a sell-off at the start of the month.
+Feb 15 (Reuters) - Wall Street climbed for a fifth straight session on Thursday, led by Apple and other technology stocks as investors shrugged off recent inflation worries that threw the market into a selloff at the start of the month.

 Apple Inc jumped 3.2 percent and contributed more than any other stock to gains on the S&P 500 after Warren Buffett’s Berkshire Hathaway made the iPhone maker its top investment.